 Course Overview

-This course includes lectures on foundations of pollination ecology, including implications for conservation, unique pollinator groups, and functional traits.
-Lectures also include practical applications and checklists for provisioning resources that pollinators need to survive, such as nesting sites and floral resources.
-This course specifically highlights pollinators in and around New England, as well as regional considerations for pollinator habitat.
-Finally, this course also includes discussions on management: pruning, pesticides, aesthetics, site evaluation, and more.
-Students will come away with a well-rounded understanding of how to create and manage pollinator habitat, as well as educate others on the creation, maintenance, and importance of such habitats.
+This course contains both ecological foundations and practical applications related to pollinators.
+It specifically highlights pollinators in and around New England, as well as regional considerations for pollinator habitat.
+Key takeaways are relevant globally.
+Students will come away with a well-rounded understanding of pollinator habitat creation and evaluation, as well as tools to educate others on the creation, maintenance, and importance of such habitats.

 Example topics include: